Vanilla Fudge (album)

-Vanilla Fudge (Atco 33-224/mono, SD 33-224/stereo) is the debut studio album by the American psychedelic rock band Vanilla Fudge.
-Released in summer 1967, it consists entirely of half-speed covers and three short original instrumental compositions.
+Vanilla Fudge is the debut studio album by the American psychedelic rock band Vanilla Fudge.
+Released in summer 1967 as Atco 33-224/mono, SD 33-224/stereo, it consists entirely of half-speed covers and three short original instrumental compositions.

 The album was Vanilla Fudge's most successful, peaking at #6 on the Billboard album charts and number #8 in Finland in November 1967.
 Parts of the original stereo LP were actually mixed in mono, including the entire track "You Keep Me Hangin' On".
 An edited version of "You Keep Me Hangin' On" was released as a single and also charted.

+Music

+According to Classic Rock Magazine, the album's cover tracks "were all slowed down to near doom pace, and given a hard-style treatment."

-Reception
+Reception and legacy

-Allmusic's Paul Collins retrospectively rated Vanilla Fudge four out of five stars.
+AllMusic's Paul Collins retrospectively rated Vanilla Fudge four out of five stars some time in the 2000s.
 He stated that "nobody could accuse Vanilla Fudge of bad taste in their repertoire" and that most of the tracks "share a common structure of a disjointed warm-up jam, a Hammond-heavy dirge of harmonized vocals at the center, and a final flat-out jam."
 However, he also said that "each song still works as a time capsule of American psychedelia."

+The staff of Classic Rock Magazine wrote in 2021: "Released a year before Led Zeppelin blasted into action, the Fudge are one of those crucial bands who mixed heavy blues, psychedelia and raucously progressive musicianship in a way that helped pioneer what we now regard as metal."